RUC-MIALAB/ACPred-BMF/docs/source/CONTRIBUTING.md

 ## Got a question?

-Please referring to our GitHub [issue tracker](https://github.com/RUC-MIALAB/PSAIA/issues), and our developers are willing to help.
+Please referring to our GitHub [issue tracker](https://github.com/RUC-MIALAB/ACPred-BMF/issues), and our developers are willing to help.
 If you find a bug, you can help us by submitting an issue to our GitHub Repository.
 Even better, you can submit a Pull Request with a patch.
 You can request a new feature by submitting an issue to our GitHub Repository.
 If you would like to implement a new feature, please submit an issue with a proposal for your work first, and that ensures your work collaborates with our development road map well.
 For a major feature, first open an issue and outline your proposal so that it can be discussed.
 This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

 ## Structure of the package

-Please refer to [our instructions](./quick_start/easy_install.md) on how to installing PSAIA.
+Please refer to [our instructions](./quick_start/easy_install_ACPred-BMF.md) on how to installing ACPred-BMF.
-The source code of PSAIA is based on several modules.
-Under the PSAIA root directory, there are the following folders:
+The source code of ACPred-BMF is based on several modules.
+Under the ACPred-BMF root directory, there are the following folders:

-- `docs`: documents and supplementary info about PSAIA;
+- `docs`: documents and supplementary info about ACPred-BMF;
-- `examples`: some examples showing the usage of PSAIA;
-- data: some test cases of PSAIA;
+- data: input files of ACPred-BMF;
-- result: result files of test cases;
+- result: result files of input;
-- work: main shell files of PSAIA;
+- main.sh: main shell file of ACPred-BMF;
+- server_code_alternative.py: [alternative dataset] python file of ACPred-BMF;
+- server_code_main.py: [main dataset] python file of ACPred-BMF;
+- requirements.txt: necessary python packages of ACPred-BMF;
+- main.h5: The model parameters trained on the main dataset;
+- alt.h5: The model parameters trained on the alternative dataset;

 For those who are interested in the source code, the following figure shows the structure of the source code.

 ```
-|-- main                         A basic file including
+|-- main.sh                      A basic file including
-|   |                           (1) activate naccess file
+|   |                           (1) clean up the result files obtained from the previous run.
-|   |                           (2) run the files clean_file.sh, divide_patch.sh, and sort_patch.sh in order.
+|   |                           (2) run through the fasta files in the data folder by server_code_main.py or server_code_alternative.py.
-|-- clean_file                  clean useless file in directory
-|-- divide_patch                divide patch based on contact,calculate PSAIA scores for every patch.
-|-- sort_patch                  sort patch's PSAIA score, give a ranking of patches,take the top patches
+|-- server_code_main.py         [main dataset] python file of ACPred-BMF.
+|-- server_code_alternative.py  [alternative dataset] python file of ACPred-BMF.
 ```

 ## Submitting an Issue

 Before you submit an issue, please search the issue tracker, and maybe your problem has been discussed and fixed.
-You can [submit new issues]((https://github.com/RUC-MIALAB/PSAIA/issues)/new/choose) by filling our issue forms.
+You can [submit new issues]((https://github.com/RUC-MIALAB/ACPred-BMF/issues)/new/choose) by filling our issue forms.
 To help us reproduce and confirm a bug, please provide a test case and building environment in your issue.

 ## Submitting a Pull Request

-1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [PSAIA repository](https://github.com/RUC-MIALAB/PSAIA).
+1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [ACPred-BMF repository](https://github.com/RUC-MIALAB/ACPred-BMF).
 If you already had an existing fork, [sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) the fork to keep your modification up-to-date.

 2. Pull your forked repository, create a new git branch, and make your changes in it: